dotnet/aspire-samples/samples/DatabaseMigrations/README.md

         * Creates a migration named `MyNewMigration`.
         * Creates the migration in the `DatabaseMigrations.ApiModel`.

-3. View the created migration in the `DatabaseMigrations.ApiModel` project.
+3. View the new migration in the `DatabaseMigrations.ApiModel` project.

 ## Run the app